Run#

 Model run configurations#

-The model run configurations control the entire model run and are stored in the convergence_control.yaml file.
+The model run configurations control the entire model run and are stored in the polaris.yaml file.
+These settings include the number of POLARIS iterations to run, whether skimming iterations are required, population sampling rate, workplace stabilisation strategy, auto calibration and a number of other high level options.
 There are over 40 parameters that can be set, but they all mainly have sensible default values such that a typical configuration used in practice will often look like the following:

 do_abm_init: true